Best Places to Shop

 Tarpon Springs

-Named for a chain of Greek isles, Dodecanese Boulevard in Tarpon Springs whisks visitors away to the Aegean.
+Named for a chain of Greek isles, Dodecanese Boulevard whisks visitors away to the Aegean.
 At Spongeorama, you can watch a free vintage film and tour exhibits on the town’s heritage (and buy sponges too).
-For a hidden gem filled with trendy clothes, explore Boshi, which offers a wide variety of embroidery in clothing.
+For a hidden gem filled with trendy clothes, explore Boshi, which offers a wide variety of embroidery in clothing, or A Simple Peace boutique, which features affordable clothing, accessories, home furnishings and a hand-crafted jewelry line that incorporates metals and semi-precious gemstones.
 Of course, for a place rich in Greek culture, dining out in Tarpon Springs is a must, and Dimitri's on the Water has the best view of the Anclote River and its boat traffic.
 Hellas and Mykonos are two iconic restaurants you might want to try.

 Dunedin's charming Main Street entices shoppers with small, locally owned boutiques and cafes.